chen3feng/blade-build/doc/en/command_line.md

 - `--tags-filter='lang:cc,java'` to filters `cc_*` and `java_*` targets
 - `--tags-filter='lang:cc && type:test'` to filter the `cc_test` target
 - `--tags-filter='lang:cc && not type:test'` to filters `cc_*` targets other than `cc_test`

+Filtering only apply to the target list expanded through the wildcatd target pattern on the command line, and does not apply to direct targets and other targets that are dependent on it.
+Any target that is dependent on the a unfiltered target will not be filtered out, regardless of whether it matches the filtered condition or not.

 To query which tags are available for the target to be filtered, you can use the `blade dump --all-tags` command: